sjl/.plan/README.markdown

 fucking broken (it double-escapes characters in codehilited blocks).
 They fixed it months ago but still haven't pushed a new release, so whatever, I'll just pin to one that seems to work.
 At least I can build my documentation again.

+## 2018-12-25

+Merry Christmas.

+Whipped up a CSV library because the existing ones are a little bonkers.
+Way less code and much faster.
+There are still a couple of features I need to think about but I think it's pretty solid already.